Mary Ann Whiting 1865-1926

 Frederick was born in 1845 in Bury St Edmunds(10), the son of John Sier, a labourer and his wife Ann.
 He joined the Royal Marines, Chatham division, as a Private in 1864 after being in the West Suffolk Militia.
 He served for 7 years and was discharged by purchase in 1872.(11) We see him on the 1871 census at HMS Pembroke, the Royal Marines shore barracks at Sheerness.
 After this he became a rope maker, travelling around where work took him.
 He is an unmarried man living in Hadleigh high street on the 1881 census, then appears as a widower and boarder at the Carriers Arms pub in Little Shelford on the 1891 census.
 I have not been able to trace who he was married to in the intervening period.

-It seems from the baptism records that Annie and William were living at 116 Burton End in the first half of the 1890's and at 3 Parsons Yards in the second half.
-Strange, however, that William Farrant is on neither the 1891 or 1901 census.
+It seems from the baptism records that Annie and William were recorded as living at 116 Burton End in the first half of the 1890's and at 3 Parsons Yards in the second half.
+However, that William Farrant is on neither the 1891 or 1901 census.
+Not sure hat became of William Farrant, but I suspect he may have made himself scarce and possibly left Haverhill for good.

 According to the 1911 census Annie is now married to Frederick Sier, the ropemaker whose household she had been keeping on the previous census, and she is living with him at 41 Angel Street, Hadleigh, Suffolk.(6) The census states they have been married for three years.
 Along with them are seven Farrant children, the youngest of which was born in 1907.
 They were all born in Haverhill.
-So why can we find no trace of the marriage of Frederick and Annie, a divorce, or of William Farrant's death?
+No record has been found of the marriage of Annie and Frederick, so it is likely that this was just a convenient unofficial arrangement.

 Annie had obviously come to know Frederick Sier well, and when they decided to move away from Haverhill there was no reason why they couldn't present themselves as a married couple.
-The 1911 census says they are married, but one further mention of Annie after this date makes us wonder if this was actually the case.
 When her son Nelson was killed in action in 1916 during the First World War whilst serving as a private in the Bedfordshire Regiment, he was mentioned as being the son of Annie Farrant, of 41 Angel Street, Hadleigh.(7) No mention is made of a father, or indeed of the surname Sier in connection with Annie.

 Sue Munson at Hadleigh Council was able to confirm that Annie Farrant of the correct age of 61 was buried at Hadleigh Cemetery on 12th June 1926 in Grave 1:40, plot 14.
 She was recorded as still living at 41 Angel Street at the time.(9) A recent trip to Hadleigh cemetery suggests that she does not have a headstone, but I hope to confirm this for certain in the future.